MonamaTV/tadjobs-with-next-firebase/README.md

 - [x] Users can update their display name
 - [x] Advanced search options
 - [x] Companies must include the depts they fall under, e.g marketing agency, software dev, banking, insurance, etc.

-### In development

-- [ ] Jobs must have stacks.
-Upon company registration, the stack the company uses will have to be chosen.
-- [ ] The jobseekers will be able to apply for jobs through the platorm
-- [ ] Jobseekers who do not wish to register, will have the option to subscribe.
-This will allow them to get notifications about the jobs that match their skills, location and salary they would have shared on the platfofrm
-- [ ] Manage the profiles